iest/derp/README.md

 # Derpjs

-*A simple, file-based blog engine.*
+*A simple, bare-bones, file-based blog engine.*

 #### What?
 Derp is bascially a glorified markdown parser, and it wants posts in a certain way.
 Given the following `first-post.md`: